Frechmatz/cl-synthesizer/README.md

     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.
     *   :get-state An optional function with which an internal state of a module can be exposed, for example a VCO may expose its frequency.
 The function has one argument that consists of a keyword identifying the requested state, for example :frequency.

-    The input/output socket lists exposed by the module are not buffered by the rack.
-Therefore the module should return either a quoted list or keep it in an internal variable.
-The module must not add or remove input/output sockets after it has been instantiated.
+    A module must not add or remove input/output sockets after it has been instantiated.

 *   &rest args Arbitrary additional arguments to be passed to the module instantiation function.
 These arguments typically consist of keyword parameters.